Cycling in Edmonton

 Edmonton’s bike network is growing.
 This year the City of Edmonton will install 20 km of on-street bike routes throughout the city, adding to the existing 46 km built since 2010.
 It’s part of a plan to create an integrated bicycle network consisting of close to 500 km of on-street cycling facilities within the next 10 to 20 years.

-Bike infrastructure encourages cyclists to take to the streets, with 14% of Edmontonians already reporting more bike usage because of the bike lanes that have been installed in their neighbourhoods and to nearby destination points.
-Cycling is a great way to travel more sustainably and also a perfect opportunity to stay active and adopt a healthy living lifestyle.
+Bike infrastructure encourages cyclists to take to the streets, with 14% of Edmontonians already reporting more bike usage to nearby destination points because of the bike lanes that have been installed in their neighbourhoods.
+Cycling is a great way to travel more sustainably.
+It also provides the perfect opportunity to stay active and adopt a healthy living lifestyle.

 A Cycle-Friendly City